-I make red bean soup using an electric pressure cooker to avoid the soaking time, which I’m usually not organised enough to remember to do in advance.
+I make sweet red bean soup using an electric pressure cooker to avoid the soaking time, which I’m usually not organised enough to remember to do in advance.
 If you do want to make this on a stovetop then soak the beans overnight first (8+ hours), then simmer all ingredients until the beans are cooked to your liking, about 45-60 minutes.

 Sourcing the Ingredients